Frequently Asked Questions

 We provide help with a wide range of care tasks to maintain your independence, for example, helping you:

 - Around your own home

 - To get up and dressed or undressed and into or out of bed

 - With medication or other agreed health related tasks

 As well as providing care to you, we may also provide help to a person already looking after you at home, for example, a friend or relative.

-*Medication will only administered by an employee who has been trained and given specific written instructions to do so.
+*Medication will only administered by a Care Worker who has been trained and given specific written instructions to do so.
 A clear record of administration of every medication for each Service User will be kept.

 Where possible all dosages will be prepared by a pharmacist.